manuhuth/respyabc_application/README.rst

 Purpose
 =========
-This repository demonstrates how respyabc can be used in an exemplary workflow of a research project using pytask.
+This repository demonstrates how `respyabc <https://respyabc.readthedocs.io/en/latest/>`_ can be used in an exemplary workflow of a research project.
+Within the example project, one exemplary data set is simulated and evaluated using the routines implemented in respyabc.
 All work is automated using the open-source software package pytask.
 For more information on pytask, have a look at its `documentation <https://pytask-dev.readthedocs.io/en/latest/>`_.

 Directory structure
 ====================
 The root folder contains one folder ``src``.
 This folder contains the ``analysis``, ``documentation``, ``final`` and ``paper`` folders.

 - ``analysis``: The analysis folder contains one file ``task_delta_history.py``.
 This file 	executes the short usecase of this example project, that is, two exemplary runs 			of ``respyabc.respyabc()``.
 - ``documentation``: The folder ``documentation`` hosts the files with which a html style documentation can be build using `sphinx <https://www.sphinx-doc.org/en/master/>`_.